SyneRBI/SIRF-SuperBuild/INSTALL.md

    ```
    update_VM.sh
    ```
+5. The current (1.0.0-rc.1) VM has been created with Virtual Box 5.1.18 and the Guest Additions have been installed.
+If you have a different version of Virtual Box you might experience issues, especially running the X server.
+You should update the Guest Additions by downloading the [appropriate file](http://download.virtualbox.org/virtualbox/) matching your VirtualBox version from Oracle.
-5. In the menu-bar of the window that contains your VM, click on "Devices" and then "Insert Guest Additions CD".
+In the menu-bar of the window that contains your VM, click on "Devices" and then "Insert Guest Additions CD".
 (On a Mac, with the VM window selected, this menu bar is at the top of the screen).
    If this generates a window inside your VM to run the software on this "CD", say OK.
 Otherwise, type
    ```
    sudo /home/sirfuser/devel/CCPPETMR_VM/scripts/update_VGA.sh